Tú vs Usted, formal or informal

 Sres.
 Martínez, quieren ustedes un café?
 (Mr. and Mrs. Martínez, do you want a coffee?)

-In America, «ustedes» is used in a formal and in an informal situation, while in Spanish we will use «vosotros» in an informal one.
+In America, «ustedes» is used in formal and in informal situations, while in Spanish we will use «vosotros» in an informal one.
 If we are talking to a group of friends we will say:

 ¿Cómo estáis?
 (Spain).